-The average farm size in the sample (calculated without the fishmongers) was 38,7 ha (table 6).
+The average farm size in the sample (calculated without the fishmongers) was 38,7 ha (Table 6).
 The largest farm businesses in the sample have been selected for the farm survey in the United Kingdom (215 hectares of Agricultural Land), followed by Italian (about 80 ha), French and Norwegian farms (about 30 ha).
 Surveyed farms in other countries are noticeably smaller because of different historical and economic reasons.
 In Vietnam the farms in the sample can be classified as peasant, semi-subsistence.
 In Hungary, where agricultural sector is dominated by very large former state and cooperative farms, individual family operated holdings that have been selected for the survey are small.
 What is more, part of the Hungarian sample consisted of honey producers, who own small plots of land, thus decreasing the average.
 Finally, the Polish agriculture is characterized by a fairly fragmented farm structure.
-The average farm size indicates a strong variation, especially in some country samples, where large farm holding with more than 500 hectares, up to 1200 hectares in the UK sample can be found.
+The average farm size in Poland is very similar to the mean in the sample.
+Standard deviation of the average farm size indicates a strong variation, especially in some country samples, where large farm holding with more than 500 hectares, up to 1200 hectares in the UK sample can be found.